 The original café was located at 21 George IV Bridge but ceased operations in 2021 after a devastating fire.

-According to a BBC report, it’s set to reopen in 2024, but in the meantime, the owner has created a “sibling” on Victoria Street serving Butterscotchbeer.
+According to a BBC report, it was set to reopen in 2024, but in the meantime, the owner has created a “sibling” on Victoria Street serving Butterscotchbeer.

 6. Grassmarket